What is Metatarsalgia?

 - Ice.
-Apply ice packs to the affected area for about 20 minutes at a time, 3 – 4 times per day.
+Apply ice packs to the affected area for about 20 minutes, 3 – 4 times per day.

 - Wear proper shoes.
-Wear shoes appropriate to your activity and avoid high heels or walking barefoot on hard surfaces.
+Wear shoes appropriate for your activity and avoid high heels or walking barefoot on hard surfaces.

 - Pads.
 A metatarsal pad or surgical shoe will help offload the painful part of your foot.